Leviticus Helms: License to Clean

 - LH (voiceover): And so once again, the world was saved from terrorism by faith, determination, and blowing things up.

 They say we humans got where we are just by being the biggest, baddest, and most vicious creature of all.
 But I chose to believe in a better world -- a world where the biggest and baddest can get taken down by one little guy with a tactical nuke.
 Where we're all part of a big plan -- a plan that keeps moving forward, resolutely, even if it doesn't always seem to make sense -- because The Guy Upstairs knows what he's doing, and it's not our business to interfere.
 That's the world I live in, and that's who I work for.

 I'm Leviticus Helms – Creationist Detective.

-The ending seems a little weak to me; I have the beginnings of an idea for an alternate ending involving the need to find the license code to activate the missile-firing software and tying this back into the title somehow (the software license becomes the "license to clean").
+This is a better ending, but it still seems a little weak to me; I was hoping to work in something about the need to find the license code to activate the missile-firing software, and tie this back into the title somehow (the software license becomes the "license to clean").
 Will write it if I can figure out how to make it work.

 Another stub of an idea: some kind of reference to Slim Pickens at the end of Dr. Strangelove.